-(3) For the purposes of subclauses (1) and (2), 'church authority', 'Diocesan Tribunal', 'Disciplinary Tribunal', 'sexual abuse' and 'child abuse' have the same meanings as in the Discipline Ordinance 2006."
+For the purposes of subclauses (1) and (2), 'church authority', 'Diocesan Tribunal', 'Disciplinary Tribunal', 'sexual abuse' and 'child abuse' have the same meanings as in the Discipline Ordinance 2006."

-99. Savings and transitional provisions
+109. Savings and transitional provisions

-- (1) Nothing in this Ordinance affects any proceeding commenced, but not completed, before the date on which this Ordinance commences under the Tribunal Ordinance 1962 or the Church Discipline Ordinance 2002 and any such proceeding may be continued and completed as if this Ordinance had not been made. - (2) The repeal of the Tribunal Ordinance 1962 does not affect or invalidate any act done or election or appointment made under that Ordinance. - (3) All persons elected or appointed under the Tribunal Ordinance 1962 and holding office immediately before the repeal of that Ordinance are to remain in office as if they had been elected or appointed under this Ordinance, except as provided by this clause. - (4) The persons remaining in office pursuant to subclause (3) are taken to be members of the Disciplinary Tribunal while holding office as members of the Diocesan Tribunal. - (5) The supplemental list for the Diocesan Tribunal and the supplemental list for the Board of Enquiry are abolished. - (6) The lay persons elected or appointed as members of the Board of Enquiry under the Tribunal Ordinance 1962 and holding office immediately before the repeal of that Ordinance cease to hold office on that repeal. - (7) As soon as practicable after the date on which this Ordinance commences, the Standing Committee is to elect, out of the lay persons who cease to hold office under subclause (6), 2 persons to be members of the Board of Enquiry.
-If, at the time of the election, there are 2 or less lay persons eligible for election, any such lay person who is eligible for election is taken to be elected under this subclause and any other lay person or lay persons necessary to be elected to constitute the Board of Enquiry may be elected by the Standing Committee. - (8) The person holding office as the Director under the Church Discipline Ordinance 2002 immediately before the date on which this Ordinance commences is taken to have been appointed as the Director under this Ordinance and holds office on the same terms and conditions as those which applied immediately before the repeal of the Church Discipline Ordinance 2002.
+- Nothing in this Ordinance affects any proceeding commenced, but not completed, before the date on which this Ordinance commences under the Tribunal Ordinance 1962 or the Church Discipline Ordinance 2002 and any such proceeding may be continued and completed as if this Ordinance had not been made. - The repeal of the Tribunal Ordinance 1962 does not affect or invalidate any act done or election or appointment made under that Ordinance. - All persons elected or appointed under the Tribunal Ordinance 1962 and holding office immediately before the repeal of that Ordinance are to remain in office as if they had been elected or appointed under this Ordinance, except as provided by this clause. - If the persons remaining in office pursuant to subclause (3) who are elected to be members of the Diocesan Tribunal do not include a woman then, as soon as practicable after the commencement of this Ordinance, the Standing Committee may appoint a woman as an additional member of the Diocesan Tribunal and, subject to clause 127, such person holds office until the first session of the 48th Synod. - The persons remaining in office pursuant to subclause (3) are taken to be members of the Disciplinary Tribunal while holding office as members of the Diocesan Tribunal. - The supplemental list for the Diocesan Tribunal and the supplemental list for the Board of Enquiry are abolished. - The lay persons elected or appointed as members of the Board of Enquiry under the Tribunal Ordinance 1962 and holding office immediately before the repeal of that Ordinance cease to hold office on that repeal.

-- (9) A declaration made under clause 18 of the Church Discipline Ordinance 2002 is taken to have been made under Chapter 6 of this Ordinance. - (10) This Ordinance extends to conduct occurring before the date of assent to this Ordinance.
+- As soon as practicable after the date on which this Ordinance commences, the Standing Committee is to elect, out of the lay persons who cease to hold office under subclause (7), 2 persons to be members of the Board of Enquiry.
+If, at the time of the election, there are 2 or less lay persons eligible for election, any such lay person who is eligible for election is taken to be elected under this subclause and any other lay person or lay persons necessary to be elected to constitute the Board of Enquiry may be elected by the Standing Committee. - The person holding office as the Director under the Church Discipline Ordinance 2002 immediately before the date on which this Ordinance commences is taken to have been appointed as the Director under this Ordinance and holds office on the same terms and conditions as those which applied immediately before the repeal of the Church Discipline Ordinance 2002. - (10) A declaration made under clause 18 of the Church Discipline Ordinance 2002 is taken to have been made under Chapter 7 of this Ordinance. - (11) This Ordinance extends to conduct occurring before the date on which this Ordinance commences.

-100. Commencement
+110. Commencement